Interloop Limited

 Interloop Limited is a Pakistani textile manufacturer based in Faisalabad.
-It supplies socks and leggings to retailers consisting of Nike, Adidas, H&M, Puma, Levi's, Reebok and Target.
+It is the largest international hosiery manufacturer, supplying socks and leggings to retailers worldwide.
+It produces activewear, apparel, denim, and hosiery for a number of retailers including Nike, Adidas, Guess, Uniqlo, Marks & Spencer, Gymshark, H&M, Puma, Levi's, and Target.

 The company has five hosiery manufacturing divisions, located in Pakistan, Bangladesh and Sri Lanka.

 History

 Interloop was established in 1992 as a B2B manufacturer of socks and leggings by brothers Musadaq Zulqarnain and Navid Fazil along with Jahanzeb Khan Banth.
 After eight years, a second production unit was opened with 400 knitting machines installed.

 In 2003, Interloop opened its first vertically integrated hosiery plant in Faisalabad in an effort to make its supply chain management more efficient.

 In 2005, the company opened their second hosiery plant, and launched a yarn dying division a year later, also in Faisalabad.

 The company was converted into public limited company on July 18, 2008 from being private limited.

-In March 2019, Interloop raised more than 5 billion pkr through Pakistan's largest private sector IPO, placing it amongst the top 50 companies listed on the Pakistan Stock Exchange by market capitalization.
+In March 2019, Interloop raised more than 5 billion PKR through Pakistan's largest private sector IPO, placing it amongst the top 50 companies listed on the Pakistan Stock Exchange by market capitalization.

-In FY24, Interloop Limited became Pakistan's largest textile exporter, surpassing $530 million in exports.
-They are also the largest publicly traded textile company in Pakistan by market capitalization.
-Currently working in different sectors like Hosiery Socks, Apparel, Denim and Activewear.